On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic: Introduction

+This revised strategy aims to address the challenges encountered in Step 4 of the previous approach by incorporating additional considerations.

-\begin{notation} A \textit{variety} means an integral separated scheme of finite type over a field.
-Unless otherwise mentioned, we assume that a variety is defined over an algebraically closed field $k$ of characteristic $p>0$.
-A \textit{curve} (resp.~a \textit{surface}) means a variety of dimension one (resp.~two).
-Throughout this paper, we use the following notation: \begin{itemize} \item $\Exc(f)$: the reduced exceptional divisor of a birational morphism $f$. \item $\lfloor B \rfloor$ (resp.~ $\lceil B \rceil$): the \textit{round-down} (resp.~ \textit{round-up}) of a $\Q$-divisor $B$. \item $\{ B \}\coloneqq B-\lfloor B \rfloor$: the \textit{fractional part} of a $\Q$-divisor $B$. \item $\mathcal{F}^{*}$: the dual of a coherent sheaf of $\mathcal{F}$. \item $\Omega_X^{[i]}(\log\,B)$: the $i$-th logarithmic reflexive differential form $j_{*}\Omega_U^{i}(\log\,B)$, where $U$ is the log smooth locus of the reduced pair $(X, B)$ and $j\colon U\hookrightarrow X$ is the natural inclusion morphism. \item $T_X(-\log\,B)\coloneqq (\Omega_X^{[1]}(\log\,B))^{*}$: the \textit{logarithmic tangent sheaf} of a normal variety $X$ and a reduced divisor $B$ on $X$. \item $W(k)$: the ring of Witt vectors. \end{itemize}
+\begin{notation} A \textit{variety} is defined as an integral separated scheme of finite type over a field.
+A \textit{curve} (resp.~a \textit{surface}) is a variety of dimension one (resp.~two).
+For a proper birational morphism $\phi\colon X\to X'$ between normal surfaces and a $\Q$-divisor $D'$ on $X'$, we denote the Mumford pullback by $f^{*}D'$.
+A \textit{pair} $(X,B)$ consists of a normal variety $X$ and an effective $\Q$-divisor $B$ such that the coefficients of $B$ belong to $[0,1]$.
+We say that a pair $(X,B)$ is \textit{projective} if $X$ is projective.
+We say that a pair $(X,B)$ is \textit{log smooth} if $X$ is smooth and $B$ has simple normal crossing support.
+For definitions of the singularities appearing in the minimal model program, we refer to \cite[Section 2.3]{Kollar-Mori}.
+Throughout this paper, we will use the following notation: \begin{itemize} \item $\Exc(f)$: the reduced exceptional divisor of a proper birational morphism $f$. \item $\lfloor B \rfloor$ (resp.$\lceil B \rceil$): the \textit{round-down} (resp.\textit{round-up}) of a $\Q$-divisor $B$. \item $\{ B \} \coloneqq B - \lfloor B \rfloor$: the \textit{fractional part} of a $\Q$-divisor $B$. \item $B^{=1} = \sum_{b_i=1} b_i B_i$: the sum of the irreducible components of a $\Q$-divisor $B = \sum_i b_i B_i$ with coefficient one. \item $B^{<1} = \sum_{b_i<1} b_i B_i$: the sum of the irreducible components of a $\Q$-divisor $B = \sum_i b_i B_i$ with coefficient less than one. \item $\mathcal{F}^{*}$: the dual of a coherent sheaf $\mathcal{F}$. \item $\Omega_X^{[i]}(\log B)$: the $i$-th logarithmic reflexive differential form $j_{*}\Omega_U^i(\log B)$, where $j\colon U \hookrightarrow X$ is the inclusion of the log smooth locus of a pair $(X, B)$ consisting of a normal variety $X$ and a reduced divisor $B$ on $X$. \item $T_X(-\log B) \coloneqq (\Omega_X^{[1]}(\log B))^{*}$: the \textit{logarithmic tangent sheaf} for a pair $(X, B)$ consisting of a normal variety $X$ and a reduced divisor $B$ on $X$. \item $W(k)$: the ring of Witt vectors. \end{itemize} \end{notation}